jnpn/sax/DESCRIPTION.rst

 ### sax ###

-sax is a simple xml tokenizer with a naive token stream of xml builder.
+sax.py -- pure python xml parser

+Builds an in-memory tree of the xml file.
+With namespaced tag and attribute names.

+End.